MVDB0110/CTFd-Kubernetes/GETTING-STARTED.md

 ### 1.2.3.
 Configuration values

 This plugin has two values which can be edited through the CTFd admin panel.
-The page in the admin panel can be found under Admin Panel > Plugins > Kubernetes.
+The page in the admin panel can be found in the navigation bar under Admin Panel > Cluster

 - Container Image
 - Registry Secret